 Oklahoma City Ballet

-As one of the Kirkpatrick Family Fund-supported Bright Golden Haze: Reflections projects, Oklahoma City Ballet will present an original ballet inspired by Oklahoma Contemporary’s opening exhibition, Bright Golden Haze.
-Trainee Program Coordinator and recently retired professional dancer Amanda Herd Popejoy will choreograph a premiere work with eight to 15 members of the trainee program at Oklahoma City Ballet’s Yvonne Chouteau School and incorporate light into the dancers’ costumes.
+As one of the Kirkpatrick Family Fund-supported Bright Golden Haze: Reflections projects, Oklahoma City Ballet will present Elemental, an original ballet inspired by Oklahoma Contemporary’s opening exhibition, Bright Golden Haze.
+Choreographed by trainee program coordinator and recently retired professional dancer Amanda Herd-Popejoy, this premiere work will feature 15 members of the trainee program at Oklahoma City Ballet’s Yvonne Chouteau School and incorporate light into the dancers’ costumes.

 The Art of Light | Oklahoma City Museum of Art